PaulWheatcroft/theCocktailShaker/README.md

 ## Design Choices During Development

-The navigational elements have evolved through user testing.
+The navigational elements, when navigating through a list of cocktails, evolved following user testing.
 This included changing icons used and adding a home button.
+The information button now has a "wiggle" animation to highlight it's place.
+Also tooltips were added in response to accessibility concerns.

 The wireframe show 3 available inputs for ingredients the persona may have.
 This was not difficult to build however testing the API showed that 3 ingredients more often than not resulted in no returned cocktails.
 Therefore a decision was taken to reduce the number of inputs to 2.